-In this guide you'll create a new Sphinx project and deploy it using Cloudflare Pages.
+In this guide, you will create a new Sphinx project and deploy it using Cloudflare Pages.

-Wonderful, by now you should have Python installed.
-If you already had Python installed, please be mindful that any other global packages you may have installed could interfere with the following steps to install Pipenv, or your other Python projects which depend on global packages!
+If you already had an earlier version of Python installed before installing version 3.7, other global packages you may have installed could interfere with the following steps to install Pipenv, or your other Python projects which depend on global packages.

-is a Python based package manager that makes managing virtual environments super simple.
-If you're not familiar with it yet, don't worry, it's easy to pick up.
-Cloudflare Pages natively supports the use of Pipenv and by default has the latest version installed.
+is a Python-based package manager that makes managing virtual environments simple.
+This guide will not require you to have prior experience with or knowledge of Pipenv to complete your Sphinx site deployment.
+Cloudflare Pages natively supports the use of Pipenv and, by default, has the latest version installed.